 Basic Facts of Synthetic Opioids

 Opiates provide important pain relief when used properly.
 Helpful drugs like morphine and codeine come from the same poppy plant as heroin.
 But today’s prescription opioids are synthetic.
-They are manmade, simply copycats of heroin and other naturally derived drugs.
+They are artificial, simply copycats of heroin and other naturally derived drugs.
 There are several types of synthetic opiates.
 These include synthetic morphine and heroin.
-Manmade versions of morphine include oxycodone, methadone, hydrocodone, and buprenorphine.
-Synthetic substitutes for heroin include methadone, but also refers to heroin mixed with more potent ingredients like fentanyl or carfentanil.
+Artificial opioids and opiates used as prescription pain medication include oxycodone, methadone, hydrocodone, and buprenorphine.
+Synthetic substitutes for heroin include methadone and heroin mixed with more potent ingredients like fentanyl or carfentanil.

 Dangers of Synthetic Opiates